Studies and Reports

 - Complete Streets Policy: The Complete Streets concept is an initiative to design and build roads that adequately accommodates all users of a corridor, including pedestrians, bicyclists, transit users and motorists, to the extent appropriate for the land use or the context of the street.

 - Boulevard Zoning Study: Initially presented as the Director’s Report to the Planning Commission in April 2008, this study analyzes current zoning and development patterns in the Boulevard neighborhood.

-- Prince Avenue Zoning Study: The Athens-Clarke County Mayor and Commission adopted the Prince Avenue Corridor Study in 2012, along with a prioritized Implementation Schedule for the recommendations within the Study.
+- Prince Avenue Zoning Analysis: The Athens-Clarke County Mayor and Commission adopted the Prince Avenue Corridor Study in 2012, along with a prioritized Implementation Schedule for the recommendations within the Study.
 As part of the first phase of recommended strategies, Planning Department staff developed a new zoning designation and potential amendments to the zoning ordinance in order to allow for the location of compatible commercial uses within or adjacent to established neighborhoods.